chambaz/responsive-comments/README.md

 		<-- <div><p>Any content can go in here, including images</p></div> -->
 	</div>

+You can also bind to an event, fired on the element containing the `[data-responsive-comment-media]` attribute, for added functionality.
+Use jQuery if you wish or good old vanilla JavaScript.

+	document.getElementById('respcomm').addEventListener('responsiveComment', function(e) {
+	    // do something crazy
+	});

-ResponsiveComments were designed and developed with love at [Digital Surgeons](http://www.digitalsurgeons.com/).
+ResponsiveComments was designed and developed with love at [Digital Surgeons](http://www.digitalsurgeons.com/).

 **MIT Open Source License**